-The following lectures and talks have taken place and you can find links to a video of the Lecture (some of which are on YouTube) or an Event Review below.
+The following talks have taken place or are coming up shortly.
+You can find links to a video of the Lecture (some of which are on YouTube) or an Event Review or Blog post below.

 - 27 January, Sebastian Conran - Materials: The Choices of a Designer